-Gratitude — An Attitude for the Entire Year
+Gratitude: An Attitude for the Entire Year

-November brings the shift to daylight savings time and renewed focus on gratitude as we approach Thanksgiving.
-During the Thanksgiving season, we collect canned goods for the local food bank, read articles on community outreach programs, and take time during our gatherings to express our thanks for the abundance in our lives.
+Each November brings a renewed focus on gratitude as we approach Thanksgiving.
+During this season, we collect canned goods for the local food bank and take time during our gatherings to express our thanks for the abundance in our lives.

-In 2017, researchers at Indiana University conducted a study of college students seeking mental health counseling services.
+For example, researchers at Indiana University conducted a study of college students seeking mental health counseling services.
 The participants were divided into 3 groups.
-One group was asked to write a letter of gratitude to another person each week for three weeks, the second group was asked to write about their deepest thoughts and feelings about negative experiences and the third group did not engage in any type of writing activity.
+One group wrote a letter of gratitude to someone each week for three weeks.
+The second group kept a journal of their deepest thoughts and feelings about negative experiences.
+And the third group did not engage in any type of writing activity.

 The ancient yogis knew the value of gratitude, too.
 One of the virtues described in the Yoga Sutras is santosha, meaning contentment or satisfaction.
 Santosha is both an attitude and a state of deep inner peace, often characterized as a lack of desire for what others have.
 It is about appreciating what you have rather than focusing on what is missing or lacking.

 So how do we practice gratitude and develop a greater sense of contentment?
 It is a journey, but here are three ways to get you started—

-- Write “thank you” notes– It is so easy to send a quick text or email, but think how wonderful it is to receive something other than a bill or solicitation in the mail.
-Cultivate the art of writing thank you notes and teach your children to do the same.
+It is so easy to send a quick text or email.
+But think how wonderful it is to receive something other than a bill or solicitation in the mail.
+Cultivate the art of writing thank you notes and encourage your children and grandchildren to do the same.

-We decided to designate Friday evenings as “gratitude nights” and during dinner would share one thing or person for whom we were grateful.
-It was an opportunity to reflect on our week and acknowledge how someone or something had enriched our lives.
-We wrote our “gratitude” on a slip of paper and stored them in a special jar until the following New Year’s Eve when we re-read all the things we’d written during the year.
+We decided to designate Friday evenings as “gratitude nights.”
+During dinner we’d shared one thing or person for whom we were grateful.
+It was an opportunity to reflect back on our week and acknowledge how others had enriched our lives.
+We wrote our “gratitude” on a slip of paper and stored them in a special jar.
+At the end of the year, on New Year’s Eve, we emptied the jar and re-read all the things we’d written during the year.
 It was a great way to reflect on the many blessings and joys that filled our lives throughout the year.
 Think how fun it would be to start this tradition in your family this Thanksgiving or Christmas or Hanukkah.